Dozens hurt in turbulent Hawaii flight, 11 seriously

 “I turned around and there was a couple of people bleeding and just bracing themselves,” she told Hawaii News Now.
 “Just all around me, there were people crying.”

 There was some internal damage to the aircraft during the turbulence, Snook said.
-The fasten-seat belts sign was on at the time, though some of those injured weren’t wearing them, he said.
+The fasten-seat belts sign was on at the time, though some of those injured were not wearing them, he said.

 Thomas Vaughan, a meteorologist with the National Weather Service in Honolulu, said there had been a weather advisory for thunderstorms that included Oahu and areas that would have included the flight path at the time of the turbulence.